The Trip Notes provide detailed information and background for Adventure Consultants' Guided Ice Climbing.

 If you have any special dietary requirements, please advise us at the time of registration.

-For special diets such as vegan and gluten/dairy free we will call you to discuss your needs and how this will work in the group cooking situation.
+For special diets such as vegan and gluten/dairy free we will call you to discuss your needs.

 Clothing & Equipment